RaffSStein/feign-client-auth-examples/README.md

 # Feign Client Authentication Examples with Spring

 This repository demonstrates the usage of various authentication methods when interacting with APIs using **Feign Client** in a Spring Boot application.
-The examples in this project show how to configure and use **Basic Authentication** and **OAuth2 Authentication** for making secure API requests.
+The examples are showcased into a test class which simulates servers for each auth method.

 ## Table of Contents